-At that point I want to underline one disadvantage in the Damsel product line.
+At that point, I want to underline one disadvantage of the Damsel product line.
 These products are not consumable and a person might purchase a kit only once in a lifetime.
-This means you have to keep on pursuing for new buyers / customers.
+This means you have to keep on pursuing new buyers/customers.
 But that should not be an excuse for you to Not apply for Damsel.

-Some of the products, the secondary equipment might be sold in less people but all can add up to your monthly requirements.
+Some of the products, the secondary equipment might be sold to fewer people but all can add up to your monthly requirements.

 The digital products also add prestige to your Damsel presentations but I could not retrieve more crucial information on the official website.

-Another think I liked was that there are training sessions on the use of the weapons.
-On the website is not mentioned anything but by watching the leadership videos I noticed events where IDPs were taking lessons from Damsel staff or specialized trainers .
+Another thing I liked was that there are training sessions on the use of weapons.
+The website doesn’t mention anything but by watching the leadership videos I noticed events where IDPs were taking lessons from Damsel staff or specialized trainers.

 Now let’s move on to the most important part of the opportunity, the compensation plan.

-It is an ethical comp plan that rewards affiliates for retail sales and this is ideal what we are looking for in MLM companies.
+It is an ethical comp plan that rewards affiliates for retail sales and this is ideal for what we are looking for in MLM companies.
 MLMs that focus only on recruitment will not thrive, MLMs need a loyal customer base.
-This way they keep external cash flow for a healthier organisation / operation.
+This way they keep external cash flow for a healthier organisation/operation.

-Damsel in Defense has a solid product line to offer, both physical and digital, is an advantage for Damsel affiliates, who by the way in majority are women.
+Damsel in Defense has a solid product line to offer, both physical and digital, which is an advantage for Damsel affiliates, who by the way in the majority are women.